HLgitrepo/constitution/constitution.md

 - ii.
 An attack on a member of HL using proper HL and or Hellene tags is an attack on all HL and Hellenes members.
 - iii.
 A declaration of war on a Hellene or HL is a declaration of war on all Hellenes and HL unless otherwise specified by the warred party.
 - iv.
 Applying Hellenes need to be approved in a majority vote by the Assembly.
 - v.
-When HL is at war with any clans, all Hellenes must treat each other as allies.
+All Hellenes must treat each other as allies.
 - vi.
-When HL is at peace with all clans, Hellenes are free to choose relations with each other.
+Linguine, THE PREQUEL!
 - vii.
 Linguine !
 - viii.
 In order for the Hellenic League to declare war, the assembly must pass a vote to war.
 - ix.
 Security deposits can only be seized if the senate and/or assembly agrees that a breach of the terms has happened.